leilawren/winedog/README.md

 Winedog is a tool to make installing repacks with vanilla wine fast and easy.
 This script will not resolve in prefix dependencies for you (winetricks dlls, etc).
 If a game doesn't launch, I reccomend doing some research on the required components for that specific game.
 A good starting point is actually the fitgirl installer.
 If it prompts you to install vcrun2022 for example, install that with winedog or the winetricks.sh.
 Good luck!

 # Legal Disclaimer
 I do not condone piracy.
-This script exists to help people install games that are abandoned and no longer accessible.
-If you find a game you like, and you are able to purchase it, do that.
+This script exists to help people install games that are abandoned and no longer accessible through conventional platforms.
+If you find a game you like, and you are able to purchase it, please do that.
 Developers deserve your support.